Shu Shin Luh

 Shu Shin is a public law practitioner focusing on the rights of children and vulnerable adults and others in need of services and support.
-She acts mainly on behalf of claimants but also advises and represents a number of non-governmental organisations and public bodies.
+Her core client group is the children, vulnerable adults and their family members but she also advises and represents a number of non-governmental organisations and public bodies.
+She is on the panel of counsel for the Equality and Human Rights Commission.

 In 2012, Shu Shin was awarded the Young Legal Aid Barrister of the Year award.

-Shu Shin is ranked in the Chambers and Partners UK Bar Guide as an 'up and coming' junior counsel in the areas of administrative and public law and community care, where she is described by solicitors and other barristers as:
+Shu Shin is ranked in the Chambers UK Bar Guide and Legal 500 in the areas of administrative and public law, civil liberties and human rights, community care and education.
+She has been described by solicitors and other barristers as:

 - singled out for positive comment by a lot of interviewees.
 She is known for her particular expertise in age assessment, and is “able to get to grips with things amazingly quickly.
 She is astonishingly bright.” – Chambers UK 2013 (Administrative and Public Law)